What Causes Bicycle Accidents in WNC?

 The mountains of western North Carolina are full of breath-taking views and great biking trails.
 It also is full of winding roads and tight turns.
 These mountain roads can cause bicycle accidents due to negligent drivers.
 In this article we will point out the main causes of bicycle accidents and explain what motorists can do to help prevent them.

 At Fisher Stark, P.A., we know that most bicycle and pedestrian accidents are caused by cars and other vehicles.
 And, there’s limited protection afforded to those who use their feet to get around.
 So, injuries sustained when struck by a vehicle like a car, bus or truck, can have traumatic, long-lasting effects.

-Have you or someone you know been hurt in a bicycle accident and you’re not sure what to do next?
-Take a quick quiz to find out if you should discuss your case with an experienced lawyer or not. > “Is It Time to Hire a Personal Injury Attorney?
-Get the Facts…”
+Are you or someone you know been hurt in a bicycle accident and you’re not sure what to do next?
+We invite you to give us a call at 1-828-505-4300 to schedule a free consultation.

 3 Common Causes of Bicycle Accidents & Injuries